Engine House No. 5 (Columbus, Ohio): History

 Engine House No. 5 was constructed in 1894 to serve as a fire station for the South End, at a time when fire engines were horse-drawn.
 The station was designed by John Flynn and cost $15,000.
 It was constructed at a time when fire stations were needed every few blocks.
 With modernized equipment by the late 1960s, a new fire station was constructed in the area, and so this station was decommissioned in 1968.

 The station was listed as a contributing part of the German Village Historic District, a Columbus city historic district, in 1960.
 It was added to the German Village district on the National Register of Historic Places in 1974.

 The building was slated for demolition in 1973, when restaurateur Chuck Muer purchased the building at auction and renovated it at a cost of about $1 million.
 He opened a seafood restaurant there in 1974, also called Engine House No. 5.
 The restaurant was quirky, known for its waiters who would surprise guests celebrating their birthday by sliding down its firepole while holding a cake with candles.
 It also maintained a reputation for quality fresh seafood.
 Muer's operations also included a bar in the basement of the building called "The Spot", a casual bar known for its strawberry shortcake.
 The restaurant operated until 2002 even after Muer and his wife disappeared while sailing through a storm in 1993.
 In 2002, it was purchased by Landry's, a large restaurant group.
 The group operated the restaurant for two months before permanently closing it.

 A renovation in 2004 turned the interior into office space.
 It is now occupied by a branch of the marketing company Big Red Rooster.
 The company was founded in 2002 in another historic building in Columbus, a Victorian house, and quickly outgrew its space there.
 In 2011, Big Red Rooster acquired three local marketing companies, and expanded its office space into a new space called "The Coop".

 Status

-The station is one of about twelve built or reconstructed in the city in the 1890s.
+The station is one of about twelve built or reconstructed in the city in the 1880s to 1890s.
 Of these, seven remain, though in various conditions.
-The other 1890s stations in Columbus include:
+The other remaining stations in Columbus are: